Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Convergence of and when versions of are -controlled

 \section{Convergence of $FNR_{\bX_n}$ and $BFNR$ when versions of $BFDR$ are $\alpha$-controlled}

-We now enforce asymptotic control over $mpBFDR$ and $pBFDR$ in the sense that they converge to $\alpha\in (0,a)$, instead of zero, where $a\leq 1$, and study the asymptotic behaviour of $pBFNR$.
-Here it is important to point out that \ctn{chandra2017} proved that for both the non-marginal procedure and additive loss-function based methods, $mpBFDR$ and $pBFDR$ are continuous and non-increasing in $\beta$ and thus, these can be tuned to achieve any $\alpha\in (0,a)$.
-However, as we show, in the asymptotic case, it is not possible to incur significantly large Type-I error, that is, $a$ can not be arbitrarily close to 1.
+We now enforce asymptotic control over $mpBFDR$ and $pBFDR$ in the sense that they converge to $\alpha\in (0,a)$, instead of zero, for some $0<a\leq 1$, and study the asymptotic behaviour of $pBFNR$.
+Here it is important to point out that \ctn{chandra2017} proved that for both $\nmd$ and additive loss-function based methods, $mpBFDR$ and $pBFDR$ are continuous and non-increasing in $\beta$ and therefore $\beta$ can be tuned to set the type-I errors at any desired size $\alpha$.
+However, as we show in the asymptotic case, it is not possible to incur too high type-I error, that is, $a$ can not be arbitrarily close to 1.
 This is not unexpected, since consistent methods can not commit arbitrarily large errors asymptotically.
-Hence, there arises the question if $\alpha$-control of versions of $BFDR$ is at all necessary.
-The answer is that, since it is standard practice in multiple testing methods to exercise $\alpha$-control on versions of $BFDR$, and then to address $BFNR$ in the hope that controlling versions of $BFDR$ will reduce the corresponding $BFNR$, it is important to investigate which values of $\alpha$ will be available for control in large, or even moderately large samples, and for such $\alpha$'s, how the Type-II error would behave.
+Naturally the question arises whether $\alpha$-control of versions of $BFDR$ is at all necessary.
+The answer is that- since it is a standard practice in multiple testing to exercise $\alpha$-control on versions of $FDR$ in order to incur lesser type-II error, it is important to investigate what would be the feasible range of values of $\alpha$ to attain in large or even moderately large samples, and for such $\alpha$'s how the type-II error would behave.
 We attempt to address these questions with respect to the non-marginal procedure and additive loss-function based method.